peacefulotter/disco-experiments/README.md

 # Setup

-Feel free to have a look at `./src/core/config.ts` which is a file shared between the browser and node versions.
+Feel free to have a look at `./src/core/config.json` which is a file shared between the browser and node versions.
 It is the main config file where you can change lots of parameters regarding the model, the training, and more.
-If you are planning to run the python version provided under `./src/gpt-pytorch`, then you will need to convert this typescript file to a python file.
-This can be done easily here: https://www.codeconvert.ai/typescript-to-python-converter, save it under `./src/core/config.py` (already provided for the default config.ts)

 # Installation & Setup